Clovis and Vitalie Taittinger

 The vision and essence of the Taittinger family is intimately linked to their unique cuvées.
 It remains one of the few Champagne Houses owned by the family named on the label, demonstrating an unwavering commitment to a century of craftsmanship, tradition and heritage.

 It is also a promise to the future.
-Stewardship of the land that breathes life into the Chardonnay, Pinot Noir and Pinot Meunier grapes that go into their Champagne, forms the cornerstone of Tattinger’s quest to ensure their family name, exceptional terroir, and surrounding ecosystem are preserved for future generations.
+Stewardship of the land that breathes life into the Chardonnay, Pinot Noir and Pinot Meunier grapes that go into their Champagne, forms the cornerstone of Taittinger’s quest to ensure their family name, exceptional terroir, and surrounding ecosystem are preserved for future generations.
 As a result, the Champagne house was awarded two environmental awards in 2017, the Viticulture Durable en Champagne and the Haute Valeur Environnementale accreditations.

 From the depth of the Atlantic to the heights of Champagne

-And ensuring this legacy relies on a healthy, sustainable approach from soil up.
+And ensuring this legacy relies on a healthy, sustainable approach from the soil up.
 UPL is very proud to be trusted by a global champagne powerhouse with as dedicated a following as Taittinger.
 For years now, our Natural Plant Protection (NPP) business has provided a suite of environmentally-friendly biosolutions to guarantee the quality and resilience of the vines, and maintain the quality millions have come to expect from Taittinger.

 From the depths of the Atlantic we devised GoActiv, an extract made from seaweed that helps grow a more developed, richer, and better tasting grape to be harvested, blended and stored deep inside Taittinger’s Roman cellars.
 Taittinger also draws on the properties of Blue Bordo to keep unwanted fungi at bay, and delicately dusts vines with Sulphur to remove mildew and bacteria.
-These are just some of the secrets that keeps Taittinger’s vines some of the most admired in the world, and its champagnes the most sought-out.
+These are just some of the secrets that keeps Taittinger’s vines some of the most admired in the world, and its champagnes the most sought-after.